 A directional closure is vertical barrier obstructing and/or prohibiting one direction of traffic.
-Usually located at the intersection of a local road with collector or arterial streets, the purpose of this measure is to eliminate an identified (or potential) infiltration of traffic along a specific
+Usually located at the intersection of a local road with collector or arterial streets, the purpose of this measure is to eliminate an identified (or potential) infiltration of traffic along a specific corridor.
+A diverter differs from a

-- Road Type: Local Roads

-- Environment: Urban
+• Environment: Urban

-- ADT: < 1500 vehicles per day
+• ADT: < 1500 vehicles per day

-- Cross-Section: Most effective on 2 lane roadways (one each direction)
+Cross-Section: Most effective on 2 lane roadways (one each direction)

-- Grade: N/A
+• Grade: N/A

-- Locations to Avoid: